 graham Campbell - Baseball Director

-Graham Campbell rejoins the Academy as a Baseball Director.
+Graham Campbell enters his 2nd year as the Baseball Director.
 A product of Victoria High Performance baseball (Victoria Mariners), Graham has an impressive resume both as a player and coach.
 After high school he started his collegiate baseball career at Vancouver Island University where he started his teaching degree.
 His playing journey continued south of the border at Jamestown University in North Dakota where he set many pitching records, including most career strikeouts and lowest ERA, while earning his BA in Physical Education.
 Graham also played Professional Baseball for a season for the Victoria Seals in the GBL.
 After concluding his playing career, Graham started coaching in 2010 for AAA Midget GVBA and at the LP Academy in both Softball and Baseball.
 It is also impressive to note that during this time Graham was hired as a teacher in SD61 and completed his degree in Special Education and Master of Education ( Coaching Emphasis) both from UVic.
 Graham has been the Department Head of Inclusive Education at Victoria High School since 2018 and is excited to be joining the LP Academy Staff in 2022.

 Jill-MARIE Moreau - softball Director